-Ying Cui, Member, IEEE, Muriel Médard, Fellow, IEEE, Edmund Yeh, Senior Member, IEEE, Douglas Leith, Senior Member, IEEE, Fan Lai, and Ken R. Duffy
+Ying Cui, Muriel Médard, Fan Lai, Edmund Yeh, Douglas Leith, Ken Duffy, Dhaivat Pandya

 Abstract-The problem of finding network codes for general connections is inherently difficult in capacity constrained networks.
 Resource minimization for general connections with network coding is further complicated.
 Existing methods for identifying solutions mainly rely on highly restricted classes of network codes, and are almost all centralized.
-In this paper, we introduce linear network mixing coefficients for code constructions of general connections that generalize random linear network coding for multicast connections.
-For such code constructions, we pose the problem of cost minimization for the subgraph involved in the coding solution and relate this minimization to a path-based constraint satisfaction problem (CSP) and an edge-based CSP.
-While CSPs are NP-complete in general, we present a path-based probabilistic distributed algorithm and an edge-based probabilistic distributed algorithm with almost sure convergence in finite time by applying communication free learning.
+In this paper, we introduce linear network mixing coefficients for code constructions of general connections that generalize random linear network coding (RLNC) for multicast connections.
+For such code construc-tions, we pose the problem of cost minimization for the subgraph involved in the coding solution and relate this minimization to a coding (RLNC) for multicast connections.
+For such code construc- path-based Constraint Satisfaction Problem (CSP) and an edge-based CSP.
+While CSPs are NP-complete in general, we present a path-based probabilistic distributed algorithm and an edge-based probabilistic distributed algorithm with almost sure convergence path-based probabilistic distributed algorithm with almost sure convergence in finite time by applying Communication Free Learning (CFL).
 Our approach allows fairly general coding across flows, guarantees no greater cost than routing, and shows a possible distributed implementation.
 Numerical results illustrate the performance improvement of our approach over existing methods.

-Index Terms-Network coding, network mixing, general connection, resource optimization, distributed algorithm.

-I. INTRODUCTION

-THE problem of finding network codes in the case of general connections, where each destination can request information from any subset of sources, is intrinsically difficult and little is known about its complexity.
-In certain special cases, such as multicast connections (where destinations share
+Index Terms-network coding, network mixing, general connection, resource optimization, distributed algorithm.
+I. INTRODUCTION The problem of finding network codes in the case of general connections, where each destination can request information from any subset of sources, is intrinsically difficult and little is known about its complexity.
+In certain special cases, such as multicast connections (where destinations share all of their in the it sufficient to satisfy a Ford-Fulkerson type of minprobabilistic distributed algorithm with almost sure convergence demands), it suffices to satisfy a Ford-Fulkerson type of mincut max-flow constraint between all sources to every destination individually.
+For multicast connections, linear codes suffice [1], [2], and lend themselves to a distributed random construction [3].
+While linear codes have been the most widely considered in the literature, linear codes over finite fields may in general not be sufficient for general connections, as shown by [4] using an example from matroid theory.